Lambertville, New Jersey: Local government

 Lambertville is the only city in Hunterdon County, and describes itself as one of the smallest cities in the United States.
 It is governed within the Faulkner Act (formally known as the Optional Municipal charter Law) under the Small Municipality form of government (Plan C), which is available only for municipalities with a population of under 12,000, and was implemented in Lambertville by direct petition as of January 1, 1983.
 This form of government is used by 18 municipalities (of the 564) statewide and is available to municipalities with fewer than 12,000 residents at the time of adoption.
 The government comprises the mayor and the four-member city council, with all positions elected at-large on a partisan basis in the November general elections.
 The mayor is elected directly by the voters to a three-year term of office.
 Council members serve a term of three years, which are staggered so that two seats come up for election in two years in a three-year cycle, with the mayoral election in the third year.

 The mayor exercises executive power; presides over the council with voice and vote, but has no veto power; appoints council committees; appoints the municipal clerk, attorney, tax assessor, tax collector and treasurer, all with council confirmation.
 The council exercises legislative power and approves the mayor's appointees.

 As of 2023, Lambertville's mayor is Democrat Andrew J. Nowick, whose term of office ends December 31, 2024.
 Members of the city council are Bendetta Lambert (D, 2023), Karen Kominsky (D, 2025), Evan Lide (D, 2025) and Steven Stegman (D, 2023).

-In December 2019, the council selected Urbish to fill the seat expiring in December 2020 that Elaine Warner had held until she resigned earlier that month.
+In December 2019, the council selected Madeline Urbish to fill the seat expiring in December 2020 that Elaine Warner had held until she resigned earlier that month.

 In November 2018, the city council appointed Julia Taylor to fill the seat expiring in December 2019 that became vacant following the resignation the previous month of Steven M. Stegman, who left office to focus on family issues.

-In the 2020 City Council primary elections, incumbents Asaro and Urbish lost to challengers Stegman and Benedetta Lambert (D).
-Stegman and Lambert won the general election on November 3 and were sworn in at the City's annual reorganization meeting on January 5, 2021.
+In the 2020 City Council primary elections, incumbents Asaro and Urbish lost to Democratic challengers Stegman and Benedetta Lambert, who went on to win in the general election on November 3.